kckuei/drawdown-analysis/README.md

 ## Example Usage

-The code below is a example snippet of the class usage.
-A more detailed notebook example is included.
+Example usage provided below.
+A more detailed notebook example is included with the repo.

 ```python
 import DrawDownAnalysis as da